Skip to main content

 Symptoms of Sleep Apnoea

-The most common symptom of OSA is loud snoring and daytime fatigue.
-Breathing pauses that occur after falling asleep, may lead to an experience of choking, gasping or a feeling of drowning.
-Waking up hearing a loud snort or gasping sound is not uncommon.
+One of the most common signs of OSA sleep apnoea is loud snoring, often accompanied by daytime fatigue.
+Many individuals with sleep OSA experience breathing pauses after falling asleep, leading to choking, gasping, or a sensation of drowning.
+Waking up to a loud snort or sudden breath intake is also a frequent symptom.

-• Witnessed breathing pauses during sleep by bed partner
+• Witnessed breathing pauses during sleep (noted by a bed partner)

 • Morning headaches

-• Sore throat or dry mouth upon awakening
+• Sore throat or dry mouth upon waking

 • High blood pressure

-• In children, poor attention span, behavioral issues or poor performance in school
+• In children, poor attention span, behavioral issues, or academic struggles

 Book Your Consultation